EswarAdeshCh/Service_Desk/README.md

-# Service Desk Application
+# Service Desk for Customer Complaint Resolution

-This is a full-stack Service Desk application designed to manage user complaints, agent assignments, and communication.
+This is a full-stack Service Desk for Customer Complaint Resolution application designed to manage user complaints, agent assignments, and communication.
 The application consists of a Node.js backend API and a React-based frontend.

 ## Features